webxdc/store/ARCHITECTURE.md

 ## App Ids
 The bot uses two kinds of ids: One is the database's `row-id` and the other one is the `app-id` taken from the webxdcs `manifest.toml`.
-Internally, only the `row-id` is used because `app-id` was just recently introduced and it's not possible to create a PRIMARY-KEY column of type TEXT in a SQLite database.
-The `row-id` is used as an unambiguous identifier for each `app-info` which is stored in the database.
+Internally, currently the `row-id` is used as an unambiguous identifier for each `app-info` which is stored in the database.
 The newly added `app-id` should only be used to uniquely identify newly added webxdcs and their different versions.
 When adding a webxdc, the `app-id` is used to distinguish between app-upgrading requests and requests which initially add a new webxdc to the store.
 Other than that no more use cases are intended as of writing this.

 ## Updating the App Index